 During a session of self-hypnosis, you may fall asleep.
 You will wake up feeling refreshed, as if you’ve had a good night’s sleep, often with more mental and physical vitality than after an ordinary sleep.

-Conclusion: A Practice with Limitless Possibilities
+Conclusion: A Practice with Lots of Possibilities

 Unlike the tricks and procedures used by illusionists and entertainers, self-hypnosis is a genuine tool for personal development that is accessible to everyone.